switchupcb/disgo/_contribution/concepts/LOG.md

 ## Usage

 Disgo provides leveled logging of the API Wrapper via the `Logger` global variable.
-As a result, this variable is accessible via `disgo.Logger`. **Disgo disables logs by default.
-Enable them using `zerolog.SetGlobalLevel(zerolog.LEVEL)`.** For more information on the usage of the `zerolog.Logger`, check out its [features](https://github.com/rs/zerolog#features).
+As a result, this variable is accessible via `disgo.Logger`.

+**Disgo disables logs by default.
+Enable them using `zerolog.SetGlobalLevel(zerolog.LEVEL)`.**

+_For more information on the usage of `zerolog.Logger`, check out its [features](https://github.com/rs/zerolog#features)._

 ## Configuration

-Disgo imports the `zerolog` module which allows you to use it in your own program.
+Disgo imports the `zerolog` module, letting you use it in your program.
 As a result, the `zerolog` package can be configured from your application.

-For more information on the configuration of `zerolog`, check out its [Global Settings](https://github.com/rs/zerolog#global-settings).
+_For more information on the configuration of `zerolog`, check out its [Global Settings](https://github.com/rs/zerolog#global-settings)._